Getting Started with OPA Gatekeeper

 Once created, the template can be used to create constraints that require a specific label or set of labels to be defined on an object.

-You can see the general structure of the template in the YAML below.
-The spec contains two main fields: crd and targets.
-The targets contains the Rego definition of the general constraint you want to use.
-You can find more information in the Rego documentation or you can use kubectl explain to explore the structure of the YAML used to define the templates.
+contains the Rego definition of the general constraint you want to use.
+You can find more information in the Rego documentation or you can use kubectl explain

-In the ‘targets’ section, you can see who the template refers to the Kubernetes specification of the resources to be reviewed by the policy, in this case object.metadata.labels.
+In the ‘targets’ section, you can see who the template refers to the Kubernetes specification of the resources to be reviewed by the policy, in this case object.metadata.labels

 You can define the message that you want to be reported if the constraint is violated in the template.

-Save the following YAML in a file named example-constraint-template.yaml for the next step.
+Save the following YAML in a file named example-constraint-template.yaml

 apiVersion: templates.gatekeeper.sh/v1